Prohelion/prohelion.github.io/docs/Battery_Management_System/User_Manual/index.md

 ## Terminology

-<strong>Cell:</strong> A single physical unit, or permanently connected parallel group of units.
+__Cell:__ A single physical unit, or permanently connected parallel group of units.
 A parallel group functions electrically as a larger capacity single unit

-<strong>Battery:</strong> A series-connected group of cells
+__Battery:__ A series-connected group of cells

 (???) - all descriptions need to be altered (+key words etc.)